rafaelcoias/rafaelcoias/README.md

 <br>

-<p align="center">I am looking forward to finish my Iscte degree and 42 course in 2023 and start to work as a Full Stack Developer.</p>
+<p align="center">I am looking forward to finish my Iscte degree and 42 course and start to work as a Full Stack Developer.</p>

 <br>